aws-deadline/deadline-cloud-for-vred/DEVELOPMENT.md

 * `hatch run all:test` - To run the PyTest unit tests against all available supported versions of Python.
 * `hatch run lint` - To check that the package's formatting adheres to formatting standards.
 * `hatch run fmt` - To automatically reformat all code to adhere to formatting standards.
-* `hatch shell` - Enter a shell environment that will have Python set up to import your development version of this package.
 * `hatch env prune` - Delete all of your isolated workspace [environments](https://hatch.pypa.io/1.12/environment/) for this package.